 The country’s second most important site in terms of biodiversity, endemism and endangered species – including 349 species of birds, 136 species of mammals and 14 species of primates including Grauer’s gorilla – Kahuzi-Biega National Park (600,000 ha), created in 1970, suffers from similar ailments: poaching (here of Grauer’s gorillas and forest elephants), clandestine mining (nearly 1,000 sites listed), logging – which affects between 10% and 20% of the total surface area – illegal establishment of livestock farms and uncontrolled development of palm oil plantations, whose disastrous impact on the environment is known.

-As the photo reports produced by Guerchom Ndebo for the Carmignac Foundation forcefully show here, the people living near the parks and in the forests, caught between the twin grip of precariousness and insecurity, survive as best they can in an environment ravaged by greed, but also by need.
+As the photo reports produced by Guerchom Ndebo for the Fondation Carmignac forcefully show here, the people living near the parks and in the forests, caught between the twin grip of precariousness and insecurity, survive as best they can in an environment ravaged by greed, but also by need.
 Until when will the riches of the Congo be a curse for its inhabitants?